-Joseph P. Daly has been a director since January 2019.
-Mr. Daly is the lead independent director of Autoscope and a member and the Chair of the Nominating and Corporate Governance Committee.
+Joseph P. Daly has been a director of Autoscope since January 2019.
+Mr. Daly is a member and the Chair of the Nominating and Corporate Governance Committee.
 Mr. Daly is the Chief Executive Officer of Essig Research, Inc., a global engineering services company specializing in the design and repair of large, infrastructure-related equipment, which he founded in October 1993.
-Since January 2012, Mr. Daly has been a business and finance instructor at Northeastern University in Boston,
+Since January 2012, Mr. Daly has been a business and finance instructor at Northeastern University in Boston, Massachusetts.

-Massachusetts.
 Since February 2024, Mr. Daly has served on the board of directors of Butler National Corp.
 (OTCQB: BUKS), an aerospace and gaming company.
-In October 2016, Mr. Daly acquired the product lifecycle management ("PLM") software assets of

-SofTech Inc. and formed Essig PLM, which offers PLM-related solutions to a broad, global client base.
+In October 2016, Mr. Daly acquired the product life cycle management ("PLM") software assets of SofTechInc. and formed Essig PLM, which offers PLM-related solutions to a broad, global client base.
 In September 2019, Mr. Daly acquired the assets of Performance Tool, LLC to give Essig Research design/build capabilities.
-Mr. Daly was also a director from

-December 2013 through July 2016 and largest shareholder of Kreisler Manufacturing, Inc., which was acquired by Arlington Capital Partners in July 2016.
+Mr. Daly was also a director from December 2013 through July 2016 and largest shareholder of Kreisler Manufacturing, Inc., which was acquired by Arlington Capital Partners in July 2016.
 Mr. Daly received his BSME from Rensselaer Polytechnic Institute and his MBA/MSF from Northeastern University.
+Mr. Daly is qualified to serve on Autoscope's Board due to his extensive experience in senior positions in companies offering engineering services, software solutions and manufacturing capabilities.